 - Ronnie Corbett.
-A short guy (who would make jokes about it), who also appeared in Sorry! and has presented Have I Got News for You.
+A short guy (who would make jokes about it), who also starred in Sorry! and frequently appeared on panel shows like Have I Got News for You.

 - "Four Candles".
 A shopkeeper serially misunderstands his customer reading out a shopping list.
 "No, I said fork 'andles!
 'Andles for forks!"